 |ChemSpider ID||22411||ChemSpider is a free chemical structure database.|

-- Cerium is a soft, malleable, ductile metal with an atomic number 58 and represented by the symbol Ce in the Periodic Table.
+- Cerium is a soft, malleable, ductile metal with an atomic number of 58 and is represented by the symbol Ce in the Periodic Table.

 - Cerium is the key component of mischmetal alloy which is used in flints for cigarette lighters.
 The reason for it is cerium produces sparks when struck.

-- Used in the manufacture of arc lamps, incandescent mantles for gas lighting.
+- Used in the manufacture of arc lamps, and incandescent mantles for gas lighting.

 - Acts as a catalyst in the conversion process of nitrogen oxide to nitrogen.

-- Cerium sulfide is used as a pigment as it has a rich red color.
+- Cerium sulfide is used as a pigment as it has a rich red colour.

-- Used in almost all color televisions and energy-saving lamps.
+- Used in almost all colour televisions and energy-saving lamps.